 Transaction limits.
 Savings accounts come with transaction limits to prevent frequent withdrawals and promote the growth of your money.
 You will typically have to pay a penalty when you go over this limit – fees can range from $2.50 – $5.00 or more per transaction.
 Know your bank’s policies so you won’t be caught off guard by fees you didn’t budget for.

 Interest rates.
-With so many banks competing for your business, you might find higher introductory rates applying to your savings for up to six months or more after opening your account.
-Afterwards, these rates will go down, where they will remain unless you become eligible for another promotional rate down the road.
+With so many banks competing for your business, you might find higher introductory rates applying to your savings 6 months or more after opening your account.
+Consider some banks (like Tangerine and EQ Bank) who operate strictly online, so they tend to pass on those savings to you through high interest rates.

 Accessibility.
 Many online banks offer higher interest rates than you’ll find at your local bank because of the lack of overhead costs.
 You won’t have the convenience of a neighborhood branch, but an extensive ABM network and linked account with your local bank could be worth the savings anyway.